 But how effective are Australia’s settlement services with respect to employment?
 Are we drawing on our full potential to ensure the best economic, social and civic contributions of refugees to our society with the employment and settlement services currently in place?

-CPD latest report, Settling Better: Reforming refugee employment and settlement services, takes a look at these questions.
-Written by CPD Research Associate Henry Sherrell and prepared with the support of the Boston Consulting Group, Settling Better calls for a new approach to refugee employment and settlement services.
+Settling Better, written by Research Associate Henry Sherrell and prepared with the support of the Boston Consulting Group calls for a new approach to refugee employment and settlement services.
 This is the first time the Building a New Life in Australia longitudinal research survey data has been analysed publicly.

 The genesis of this report was an August 2016 roundtable co-hosted by the Centre for Policy Development and the Centre for Public Impact, a BCG Foundation.
 The roundtable featured insights from experts and policy makers from Australia, Canada, the United States and Germany on settlement services and labour market integration for refugees.
 We are grateful to all those who participated, many of whom have since provided feedback on this report.

 The key findings of the Settling Better report are that:

 We must act now as the economy changes and demand for low skill labour drops.
 There is much we can learn from promising practices overseas, including in skills recognition, private and community sponsorship and microfinance.

 INVEST IN EFFECTIVE AUSTRALIAN PROGRAMS TO OVERCOME EMPLOYMENT BARRIERS, THROUGH:

 LEVERAGING OVERSEAS BEST PRACTICE, BY:

 ESTABLISHING A CENTRE OF GRAVITY FOR SETTLEMENT SERVICES, BY: